 Dr Paul Cropper is a Post-doctoral Research Associate in the School of Architecture, Building and Civil Engineering at Loughborough University.
 Paul specialises in the application of computer models to evaluating the design and operational performance of buildings.
 He has a particular interest in Indoor Environmental Quality and has developed techniques for coupling Computational Fluid Dynamics with a model of Human Thermal Comfort to simulate the two-way interaction between a human body and its surrounding environment.
 This coupled system enables both the effect building occupants have on the indoor environment and how this environment affects their individual thermal comfort to be studied.

 Dr Chris Iddon is a ventilation expert working as a research fellow at the University of Nottingham assessing the role of the built environment on the risk of far field Covid transmission using analytical models.
-He is also the current Chair of the CIBSE Natural Ventilation group and has co-authored the CIBSE Covid Ventilation Guidance and the CIBSE Air Cleaning Technologies guidance.
+He chaired the CIBSE Natural Ventilation group between 2019 and 2022 and has co-authored the CIBSE Covid Ventilation Guidance and the CIBSE Air Cleaning Technologies guidance.
 He has a background in biochemistry and has worked in the built environment for the last 15 years for SMEs and main contractors.
 Chris brings a wealth of practical built environment experience to supplement his research background.

 Dr Murat Mustafa is a Post-doctoral Research Associate in University College London working on experimental, computational fluid dynamics (CFD) simulations and field data gathering aspects of the project.
 His industrial and academic background is electrical and mechanical building services engineering, building physics and energy demand in built environment.
 He completed his PhD in Loughborough University on local ventilation effectiveness of natural ventilation.